 Understanding your agency’s value is far more than a number.
 It is one of the best ways to work on your agency — not just in your agency.
 A valuation is designed to uncover opportunities for resource reallocation, mitigation of risk, and you use the information included in the report to create a plan that will maximize your agency value.
 In fact, a Fair Market Value Report for your agency may be one of the most valuable insightful tools that agency owners can invest in.
 Traditionally agency owners have considered obtaining a Fair Market Value of their agency to support a transition in their agency – meaning the timing of obtaining the report has coincided closely with the impending external sale or internal transition.
-This philosophy limits both the flexibility and opportunities for the buyers and sellers of agencies because the no longer have time on their side.
-I you understand that this report should be used more as a planning tool, you will greatly increase your ability to maximize your agencies value.
+This philosophy limits both the flexibility and opportunities for the buyers and sellers of agencies because they no longer have time on their side.
+If you understand that this report should be used more as a planning tool, you will greatly increase your ability to maximize your agency’s value.

 Reason #1 – Identifying Opportunities

 As part of a Fair Market Valuation, our team uses industry standards to create a proforma financial statement for your agency.
-In English this means we look at all of the expenses in your agency, adjust your expenses for each category using standards that exist in our industry that have been established based on a percentage of revenue.
+In English this means we look at all of the expenses in your agency, adjust your expenses for each category using standards that exist in our industry that has been established based on a percentage of revenue.
 This exercise identifies areas of opportunity in the agency.
-You will see where you are allocating too many resources and where you may have opportunities to reallocate resources in order to increase your growth and profitability of your agency.
+You will see where you are allocating too many resources and where you may have opportunities to reallocate resources in order to increase the growth and profitability of your agency.
 Some of the most common areas of opportunity are:

 - Employee compensation